DaveEveritt/magic-square/readme.md

 ---

-- check all array elements are integers
+- check all array elements are integers not fractions
 - OR
-- force array elements to integers with div
+- force array elements to integers with Math.floor()

 ## 2. Check numbers contiguous and all present